iworkinpixels/otp-gen/README.md

 OTP Gen
 ===============================

-This is a one time pad generator powered by the hrng in the raspberry pi, made to work on the Adafruit Internet of Things thermal printer kit.
+This is a one time pad generator powered by the hardware random number generator in the raspberry pi, made to work on the Adafruit Internet of Things thermal printer kit.
 Enjoy, but remember that even if you receive further notice to the contrary, **THIS IS NOT SECURE**.

 The security of one time pads is completely dependent on you having total physical control over all copies of the pad at all times.
 If you could do that, you would just hand messages to each other and call it a day.
 As it is, if anyone wants into your messages bad enough, they will go beat up one of your dudes immediately after the secure courrier drops off his copies of the pads, and then pretend to be him for as long as it takes for someone else in the network to make the mistake of messaging him.

 That having been said, I have done everything in my power to ensure that the pads are actually random, and that they are never used twice, so it should be a good learning exercise to see what I missed.

 This is meant as an excuse to get people excited (and knowledgable) about cryptography.
+You are responsible for all of the consequences, and your mileage may vary considerably.

+There is an example one time pad included (otp.txt) if you just want to mess around with one.
+It goes without saying that you should never, ever use any part of any published otp to encrypt anything that you don't want to be public.

 As always, pull requests are welcome if you'd like to take a crack at hardening this script (and the pi that it runs on) to make it more secure.